-- BVM and nasopharyngeal airway during seizure as needed - A If seizing, Midazolam 10 mg IN (5 mg in each nostril) - A or Midazolam 2 mg slow IV, or Midazolam 4 mg IM - A Persistent seizing, Midazolam 5 mg IN, (2.5 mg in each nostril) or 2 mg slow IV or 4 mg IM. - P If seizing, Midazolam 0.2 mg/kg IN (max IN dose 4 mg) or Midazolam 0.1 mg/kg slow IV (max IV dose 2 mg) or Midazolam 0.2 mg/kg IM (max IM dose 4 mg) - P If still seizing, repeat one-half of all initial Midazolam doses except NO IM REPEAT. - If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings, treat for hypoglycemia. - Maintain normothermia. - When obtaining history be sure to include the following: - Description of seizures, areas of body involved, and duration - Other known medical history; (e.g., head injury, diabetes, drugs, alcohol, stroke, heart disease).
+- BVM and nasopharyngeal airway during seizure as needed - A If seizing, Midazolam 10 mg IN (5 mg in each nostril) - A or Midazolam 2 mg slow IV, or Midazolam 4 mg IM - A Repeat Midazolam 5 mg IN (2.5 mg in each nostril) after 5 minutes. - A Or repeat Midazolam 2 mg IV after 5 minutes. - A Or repeat Midazolam 4 mg IM after 10 minutes. - P If seizing, Midazolam 0.2 mg/kg IN (max IN dose 4 mg) or Midazolam 0.1 mg/kg slow IV (max IV dose 2 mg) or Midazolam 0.2 mg/kg IM (max IM dose 4 mg) - P If still seizing, repeat one-half of all initial Midazolam doses except NO IM REPEAT. - If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings, treat for hypoglycemia. - Maintain normothermia. - When obtaining history be sure to include the following: - o Description of seizures, areas of body involved, and duration - Other known medical history; (e.g., head injury, diabetes, drugs, alcohol, stroke, heart disease).